dricottone/blog/content/posts/cheatsheet.md

-## Blockquotes
+## Block quotes

-> Blockquotes are very handy in email to emulate reply text.
+> Block quotes are very handy in email to emulate reply text.
 > This line is part of the same quote.

 Quote break.

 > This is a very long line that will still be quoted properly when it wraps.
 Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
-Oh, you can *put* **Markdown** into a blockquote.
+Oh, you can *put* **Markdown** into a block quote.